 ACL injuries often involve:

 Arthroscopy is a minimally invasive surgery using a camera and minuscule tools.
-One of the specialists at Methodist Physician Group Orthopedic and Spine Center makes a small incision near the ACL and inserts a medical device into it.
+One of the specialists at The Methodist Physician Group Specialists makes a small incision near the ACL and inserts a medical device into it.
 At the end of the device is a camera which transmits images to a video screen and small surgical instruments that allow the doctor to repair or remove the damaged tissue.
 It may take more than one incision to complete the procedure, but the cuts are small, making this option less damaging than more traditional ACL repair processes.

 ACL repair often requires the use of a piece of tendon taken from another part of the knee or from a donor cadaver to replace the damage.